TuisDev/SnakeFight/README.md

 # TO DO

 - lobby
-  - make it so that when a client leaves, the server acts like they got banned
   - Fix issue where the windows remeber servers/clients that no longer exist
+    - Make it so that you dont have to hit refresh
+  - Test with multiple servers
   - Fix the maximum limit thingy so that clients dont even have the option to join if the server is full
   - Fix buggyness asociated with finding a server
   - Catch all errors